Tavet/CodeSherpasChallenge/README.md

 # Code Sherpas Beer Tap Dispenser

+### Notes
+- I have modified the API that creates a dispenser to receive an additional parameter pricePerLiter since it was not specified in the code challenge, so I made this assumption

 ### Requirements
 - Docker (Docker Compose v3.8)
 - Ensure the Database Mongodb port **27017** is free